arcan1s/ahriman/docs/architecture.rst

 Triggers
 ^^^^^^^^

 Triggers are extensions which can be used in order to perform any actions on application start, after the update process and, finally, before the application exit.
-The package provides two default extensions - one is report generation and another one is remote upload feature.

 The main idea is to load classes by their full path (e.g. ``ahriman.core.upload.UploadTrigger``) by using ``importlib``: get the last part of the import and treat it as class name, join remain part by ``.`` and interpret as module path, import module and extract attribute from it.